Tchai on Redefining the Family Business

 Edward Tchai: We’ve changed a lot.

-Edward Tchai: When you’re growing you get rules and processes that makes you think like you have control, but in the end you’ve moved further from the core.
+Edward Tchai: When you’re growing you get rules and processes that makes you think you have control, but in the end you’ve moved further from the core.

 We are changing that back again.
 We have just one leading rule: be in agreement with your colleagues, All the processes and all the rules are secondary.